Arrest video referred to IPCA amid claims of police brutality

-Police are reviewing the actions of several officers after video of the incident was circulated on social media.
+Police are reviewing the actions of several officers after video of the arrest was circulated on social media.

-It shows nine police vehicles forcing a suspected stolen vehicle to stop in Flat Bush before a large number of officers swarm on the car and arrest three young people.
+It shows nine police vehicles forcing a suspected stolen vehicle to stop in Flat Bush before a large number of officers swarm the car.

 The dramatic footage appears to show an officer punching one of the young men several times in the head.